CBURKHARDT47/Python-Challenge/README.md

 Write one script for each of the provided datasets.
 Run each script separately to make sure that the code works for its respective dataset.

 NOTES:
-Code Source: I referenced code on Stack Overflow Forums, GitHub Open Source Code, and Learning Assistant/ChatGBT for the code within the VBA file: Sub ThreeYearStockAnalysis.vbs.
-I did not garner help from any TAs, tutors, or peers on this specific challenge.
+Code Source: I referenced code on Stack Overflow Forums for the coding contained in the Python files for both data sets- PyBank and PyPoll.